TheoKrummel/gameplan/README.md

   * Trickshot(75% chance to hit, deals 25 dmg + modifiers 3 times, splitting evenly across enemies rounding down, requires and consumes 3 ammunition tokens)
   * Fan the Hammer(65% for each shot to hit increasing in proximity to enemy, deals 20 dmg + modifiers 6 maximum times to one target, consumes 6 maximum ammun ition tokens, Fan     the Hammer can be used with less than 6 ammunition tokens, but will consume the remainder of ammo and deal less damage.)
   * Bullet Storm (Ultimate ability)(Expends all Ultimate charge AND requires and consumes 12 ammunition tokens.
 Bullet Storm hits every enemy and deals 135 damage + modifiers 3     times but is reduced by armor 2 times, grants a free Flourish)
-  * Flourish(Reloads to 12 ammunition tokens 85% chance to apply stun on enemy hit by Gunslinger - 5% per bullet reloaded)
+  * Flourish(Reloads to 12 ammunition tokens 85% chance to apply **STUN** on enemy hit by Gunslinger - 5% per bullet reloaded)

 ##### Broken Warden: BH: 132 BA: 3 (specializes all melee weapons, uses small firearms, heavy armor)
+* Warden Abilities:
-w      : Passive(For every enemy targeting you increase armor by 10) Crippling Blow(Stuns enemy for 1 turn reduced by 2.5% per armor)
+  * Passive(For every enemy targeting you increase armor by 10)
+  * Crippling Blow(**STUNS** enemy for 2 turns reduced chance to hit by 2.5% per armor, cannot be used on same target for 4 turn cooldown)
+  * Brace(Increases armor by 50% for 2 turns, reduces dodge chance to 0% for two turns)
+  * Police Brutality(75% chance to hit, deals 20% health damage + 50% armor damage, if used on a **STUNNED** enemy hit chance is increased to 100% and damage is doubled)
+  *

 ##### Disgraced Arcanist: BH: 98 BA: 1